 We offer a full range of local and specialist services, which includes one of the largest children's hospitals in the UK with one of London's busiest paediatric Accident and Emergency departments.

 Home to London's Air Ambulance, The Royal London is also one of the capital's leading trauma and emergency care centres and hyper-acute stroke centres.

 |6B Day Care Medical and Surgery||7C Paediatric Assessment Short Stay Unit, PASSU|

 |6C Paediatric Critical Care Unit, PCCU||7D Surgery and Trauma|

 Switchboard 020 3416 5000

-The closest tube station is Whitechapel which is on the Hammersmith and City line and the District line as well as the London Overground.
+The closest underground station is Whitechapel a 6 minute walk from the Royal London Hospital, which is served by the Hammersmith and City line and the District line as well as the London Overground.

 By car or taxi

 There is no public parking at the hospital itself so we encourage patients and visitors not to travel by car wherever this is possible.
 If you do need to drive there is limited metered/phone parking available on streets around The Royal London Hospital.
 Meters can be found on Turner Street, Ashfield Street, Varden Street and Cavell Street where you can stay for a maximum of 4 hours at a charge of £3.80 per hour.